 After our game drive, we have the option to visit one of the nearby Masai Manyatta’s – this is a traditional hamlet where the Masai still live in their traditional way.
 This evening we sit around the camp fire, and watch the sun set over this “Garden of Eden”.

-Day 3: Masai Mara to Kisumu (B / L / D)
+DAY 3: Masai Mara to Eldoret (B / L / D)

 Leaving the Masai Mara early, we head out of Masai Land pass through the scenic tea plantations of Kericho before descending the Rift Valley Plateau, on our way to Eldoret.
 DAY 4: Eldoret to Kampala (Uganda) (B / L / D)

 This morning, we cross the border into Uganda where we overnight it the capital city, Kampala.
 Uganda is a small country of striking physical beauty.
 Its landscapes vary from the fertile green areas around the northern shores of Lake Victoria to the snow capped Ruwenzori Mountains in the west and the semi-desert region in the north.
 The political instability that has haunted Uganda in the past has actually had the positive effect of leaving the country free of the over commercialism so common in other parts of Africa.
 The current administration under President Museveni has devoted considerable effort and funds to return Uganda to its former status as one of Africa's most prosperous and, from a tourist’s point of view, one of the most appealing and interesting countries to visit.

-Days 5 - 8: Kampala to Lake Bunyoni (B / L / D)
+DAYS 5 - 8: Kampala to Lake Bunyoni (B / L / D)

 After an early morning departure from Kampala we drive west into the depths of Uganda to our base at the tranquil Lake Bunyoni.